compsoc-edinburgh/betterinformatics/_sections/inf2/dmmr.md

 [**Online (flipped-classroom) version of this course.
 10x better than the lectures.**](https://youtu.be/rdXw7Ps9vxc?list=PLHXZ9OQGMqxersk8fUxiUMSIx0DBqsKZS)

-85% **non-calculator** open book exam, 15% across 9 assessments.
+85% **non-calculator** open book exam, 15% across two courseworks.
 Pass: 40% overall.

+In previous years the coursework was assigned weekly, much like the current tutorial questions.
+That's now (2018) changed with only two five-question courseworks, each worth 7.5% of the final grade.
+You've still got the weekly tutorial question sheets, but they don't count towards the final mark.

 - Some [inf1-cl](/inf1#inf1-cl) links may be useful.
 - [Companion website for textbook](http://highered.mheducation.com/sites/0071315012/student_view0/index.html)